rollyourown-xyz/ryo-website-content/content/collaborate/working_with_git/what_is_git/index.md

 #### rollyourown.xyz primary repositories

-Following our own aim [**LINK TO MANIFESTO**] to promote and enable the self-hosting of open source software as much as possible, we maintain our primary repositories on [our own servers](https://git.rollyourown.xyz).
+Following our own aim [**LINK TO MANIFESTO**] to promote and enable the self-hosting of open source software as much as possible, we maintain our primary repositories on our own Git repository servers.
 For our project, these repositories are the "source of truth" and we use them, for example, as the source of the content for generating this website.

-Members of our organisation have accounts [on our own repository server](https://git.rollyourown.xyz).
+Members of our organisation have accounts on our own Git repository servers.
 If you would like to join our project, please [contact us](/about/contact/).

 #### rollyourown.xyz mirror repositories